Are you seeking maintenance in a divorce? Are you concerned about paying maintenance in a divorce? Learn about your rights and how I can help.

 Will I receive, or have to pay, maintenance as part of my divorce?

 This seems to be the one question I get above all others.
 However, there is no simple answer.
-Illinois courts have a set of guidelines to follow in determining the amount to award as maintenance payments.
+Illinois courts have a set of guidelines to follow in determining the amount to award as spousal support.
 However, these are only guides and judges are allowed to deviate from these guidelines if the judge finds that cause exists.

 The determination of maintenance payments depends on a set of factors.
 Some of those factors include the following: